gleechi/gleechi.github.io/pages/unity/faqs.md

 ````
 This can be caused by multiple things e.g:

-* Static geometry flag is enabled for object
+* Static geometry flag is enabled for object, or
 * Transform scale is 0 (maybe during animation) on the object or any parent in the hierarchy.